AlsaceDigitale/hhcamp_2015/_includes/entrepreneur-health-involved/content.markdown

 - [mobile serious game prevent kids nutrition to obesity](http://projects.digitalhealthcamp.eu/serious-games-sur-la-nutrition/)
 - [self medication application to help people consume drugs safety](http://projects.digitalhealthcamp.eu/29-flash-med/)

-Designers rises this challenges and others and present their prototypes to the assembly, it was amazing :
+Entrepreneurs and health involved rises this challenges and others and present their prototypes to the assembly, it was amazing :
 « it works, it’s incredible !! » Uwe Diegel

 Some of this projects is now early stage startups.